Hello, I'm Ruth. Thank you for visiting my little space on the web. I feel honoured to welcome you here.

 And so came the idea to pursue animal naturopathy.
 Not only was this a profession that would allow me to spend my days directly interacting with animals, it also satisfied my interest in health and nutrition.
 I immediately started studying a Diploma in Small Animal Naturopathy through the National College of Traditional Medicine, and the rest they say is history.

-I get to help individual animals feel better!
+I get to help individual animals feel better and have happier lives (with their humans)!

 You can't put a price tag on that.

-Watching cats and dogs thrive as a result of the recommendations I offer their human companions for natural healing and disease prevention brings me so much joy.
+Watching cats and dogs thrive as a result of the recommendations I offer their humans for natural healing and disease prevention, and helping people to eat less animals, brings me so much joy.
 It's something I know I will be doing to the end of my days.